(c) Erik Hollnagel, 2020

 The FRAM Model Interpreter (FMI) is a software tool that can be used to interpret a FRAM model and through that determine how the described activity or task may develop.
 This is possible because a FRAM model in principle is a kind of program - a set of instructions that control the way in which a model operates or "performs".
 The FMI is simply the "engine" that can interpret these instructions.
 The FMI provides a realisation or simulation of a given model in the sense that it evaluates the consequences of the couplings specified by the aspects of the model’s functions and thereby shows how an event can develop - or indeed whether it will develop at all.
 The FMI can be used to determine how the potential couplings defined in the model will be realised as actual couplings for specified conditions – an instantiation.

-In the basic version of the FMI, the variability of functions can be set by specifying an interpretation profile for individual functions.
+In the BasicPlus version of the FMI, the variability of functions can be set by specifying an interpretation profile for individual functions.
 The interpretation profile controls how a function will process the upstream Outputs that are defined by the function's aspects - whether a function will consider ALL of them, ANY of them, or NONE of them.
+It is furthermore possible to specify whether a function should take into account ALL of the defined aspects or only SOME of them.

 How it works